opendihu/optimization/BayesOpt_examples/test_functions/README.md

 ## Results

 ### The optimal Bayesian Optimization model over all test functions
 This was discussed in the mentioned [Bachelor Thesis](https://elib.uni-stuttgart.de/handle/11682/16797).
-The word "optimal" is very subjective.
+Firstly, we should clarify what we mean by "optimal".
 In this case we are looking for a model that balances high accuracy with a low number of evaluations.
-Comparing all optional models averaged over all test functions, we find the following model as the best one:
+Comparing all optional models that botorch has to offer, averaged over all test functions, we find the following model as the best one:
 - Kernel: Mátern kernel with smoothness parameter 0.5
 - Mean: Constant mean
 - Acquisition function: Entropy search